css459/ResearchRealms/README.md

 * Requirements Documentation
 * Use-Case Documentation

-We desgined this project by first documenting the functional requirements, and then expanding upon those by defining the non-fuctional requirements.
+We designed this project by first documenting the functional requirements, and then expanding upon those by defining the non-functional requirements.
 This is documented in the **Requirements Documentation**.
 Moreover, we define some key use-cases (documented in the **Use-Case Documentation**) and implemented the core use-case: Executing arbitrary Python code.
 Once we knew how our application needed to perform, we worked on designing an architecture and how to implement it.
 This is documented in the **UML Architecture**.

 Finally, we thought about how this application fits into the overall objectives of a business.
 This was an interesting exercise for us, because our application isn't necessarily geared towards business needs, but rather academic needs.
 Moreoever, the P2P nature of the application isn't as monolithic as most business applications.
-Nonetheless, we attemped to frame the application within a business scenario, and outlined that context in the **Business Model Canvas**.
+Nonetheless, we attempted to frame the application within a business scenario, and outlined that context in the **Business Model Canvas**.

 # Setup